top of page

 war photographer Lee, left (Dunst).

-The four journalists are a contrived collection of types: the hard-boiled, middle-aged war photographer Lee (Kirsten Dunst); the experienced Latino war-zone reporter Joel (Brazilian-born Wagner Moura); the seasoned but old and infirm Black New York Times writer Sammy (Stephen McKinley Henderson); and the upstart, 23-year-old Jessie (Callee Spaeny, born in 1998 but looking more like 13), the definition of naïve, who is ready to follow her role model Lee into battle.
+The four journalists are a contrived collection of types: the hard-boiled, middle-aged war photographer Lee (Kirsten Dunst); the experienced Latino war-zone reporter Joel (Brazilian-born Wagner Moura); the seasoned but old and infirm Black New York Times writer Sammy (Stephen McKinley Henderson); and the upstart, 23-year-old Jessie (Cailee Spaeny, born in 1998 but looking more like 13), the definition of naïve, who is ready to follow her role model Lee into battle.

 The acting is ordinary.
 Dunst plays Lee to a passive fault.